Global Research Grants

 Visits to universities with whom King's has an existing exchange agreement (excluding Erasmus+ partners)

 Visits to universities or other institutions with whom King's is engaged in some other form of collaborative activity such as a research network

 Proposals for visits to universities or other institutions demonstrating a compelling new link for King's

 - Proposals submitted by students on joint PhD programmes (where King's is their home university) and will be travelling to the partner university as part of the joint PhD research.

 Applications will be assessed by the Global Research Grant Review Panel, who meet three times a year.
 In reaching decisions on which projects to fund, the selection panel will take into account:

 the strategic value of the project in deepening the relationship between King’s and the relevant overseas institution

 the likely benefits from the research and for the advancement and career of the award winner

 When demand for funds is high and projects are of equal merit, evidence of a contribution from the department/division/faculty towards costs will increase a researcher's chance of being awarded the grant.

 It is anticipated that applicants for projects (rather than for training initiatives) should be of at least second year PhD level or second semester of their Masters at the time they plan to stay in the partner institution.
 Applications for support for research training should specify the level(s) at which the researcher will participate in the proposed scheme.

-This funding is not available to support attendance at conferences, as supported by the Graduate School Conference Fund and individual faculty funds.
+This funding is not available to support attendance at conferences, as supported by the Centre for Doctoral Studies Conference Fund and individual faculty funds.